TurBoss/FFNx/README.md

   - for the real-time camera control in battles
   - for the analogue controls in FF7
 - [DLPB](https://forums.qhimm.com/index.php?action=profile;u=6439):
-  - for original Hext concept and specification that FFNx implemented as well
+  - for original Hext concept and specification that tnx3000 implemented as well
-  - for the field vertical centering hext patch, which FFNx provides a default patch for
+  - for the field vertical centering hext patch, which tnx3000 provides a default patch for
   - for the Soft-Reset original concept
   - for the no battle original concept
 - [dziugo](http://forums.qhimm.com/index.php?action=profile;u=1660):
   - for the original FMV skip concept
 - [ficedula](http://forums.qhimm.com/index.php?action=profile;u=68):
-  - for 7h 1.x which FFNx provides support for
+  - for 7h 1.x which tnx3000 provides support for
 - [Iros](https://forums.qhimm.com/index.php?action=profile;u=21785):
-  - for 7h 1.x which FFNx provides support for
+  - for 7h 1.x which tnx3000 provides support for
 - [JWP](http://forums.qhimm.com/index.php?action=profile;u=3772):
-  - for imgui integration within FFNx
+  - for imgui integration within tnx3000
 - [Kranmer](http://forums.qhimm.com/index.php?action=profile;u=4909)
   - for PHS save everywhere Hext patch
   - for the no battle original concept
 - [Maki](http://forums.qhimm.com/index.php?action=profile;u=23937):
-  - for FF8 UV Hext Patch in the world map, which FFNx provides a default patch for
+  - for FF8 UV Hext Patch in the world map, which tnx3000 provides a default patch for
-  - for the help in getting the first iterations of FFNx running on FF8 2000/2013 release
+  - for the help in getting the first iterations of tnx3000 running on FF8 2000/2013 release
 - [myst6re](http://forums.qhimm.com/index.php?action=profile;u=4778):
   - for the great tools like Makou Reactor, Deling and many others he did which helped a lot in improving FF8 while working on the code
-  - for the great help in the code implementing the MINIPSF emulation layer being present inside FFNx
+  - for the great help in the code implementing the MINIPSF emulation layer being present inside tnx3000
-  - for the heavy testing and lifting of a lot of bugs being catched in FFNx, for FF8
+  - for the heavy testing and lifting of a lot of bugs being catched in tnx3000, for FF8
   - for the Steam savegame logic in the manifest.xml for FF8
   - for the real-time SFX volume change for FF7
 - [quantumpencil](http://forums.qhimm.com/index.php?action=profile;u=23810) and [Nax](https://github.com/nax):
-  - for the original CMake files FFNx has based its work upon
+  - for the original CMake files tnx3000 has based its work upon
   - for all the help in getting some logics wired up in the game engine and a lot of hex addresses I would never been able to figure out myself
 - [Satsuki](http://forums.qhimm.com/index.php?action=profile;u=24647):
-  - for the heavy testing and lifting of a lot of bugs being catched in FFNx, for FF7
+  - for the heavy testing and lifting of a lot of bugs being catched in tnx3000, for FF7
-  - for the field vertical centering hext patch, which FFNx provides a default patch for
+  - for the field vertical centering hext patch, which tnx3000 provides a default patch for
   - for a lot of hex addresses I would have never been able to figure out myself otherwise
-  - for the original Speedhack concept and help in getting it natively into FFNx
+  - for the original Speedhack concept and help in getting it natively into tnx3000
 - [Sebanisu](http://forums.qhimm.com/index.php?action=profile;u=22866):
-  - for the help in getting the first iterations of FFNx running on FF8 2000/2013 release
+  - for the help in getting the first iterations of tnx3000 running on FF8 2000/2013 release
-  - for the heavy testing and lifting of a lot of bugs being catched in FFNx, for FF8
+  - for the heavy testing and lifting of a lot of bugs being catched in tnx3000, for FF8
 - [sithlord48](http://forums.qhimm.com/index.php?action=profile;u=6501):
   - for the Steam savegame logic in the manifest.xml for FF7
 - [TurBoss](https://github.com/TurBoss):
-  - for 7h 1.x source code release and FFNx enablement
+  - for 7h 1.x source code release and tnx3000 enablement
 - [unab0mb](https://forums.qhimm.com/index.php?action=profile;u=31071):
-  - for the official integration of FFNx within 7thHeaven 2.3+
+  - for the official integration of tnx3000 within 7thHeaven 2.3+
 - [tangtang95](https://github.com/tangtang95)
   - for the 60FPS support in FF7
   - for the Steam achievements in FF7